Particl-Community/academy/in-depth/indepth_voting.rst

 Community Governance Explained
 ==============================

-Particl has a :term:`decentralized <Decentralization>` community governance mechanism that gives you a voice in the most critical decisions influencing the ecosystem.
+Particl has a :term:`decentralized <Decentralization>` community governance mechanism that gives you a voice in the ecosystem's most critical decisions.
 The model uses the Particl Proof-of-Stake (:term:`PPoS`) staking protocol to let you cast votes on community proposals.

 And if you need bootstrapping capital to bring to life a project of yours, there's also a :term:`decentralized <Decentralization>` treasury fund at your disposition.
 With the community's approval, you can claim funds from it so that you can focus entirely on your project rather than on the need to raise the startup capital it requires.